everdeep/crypto-library/README.md

 - 2023-06-10: Added database support to live streamer
     1. Need to fix the table and streamer for depth
     2. Planning to add in functionality for spread fee calculation; should be calculated in the depth streamer
+    3. Potentially refactor the stream out of the exchange folder